Finjyliana/OIBSIP/social_engineering_report.md

 # 1. Overview and Types of Social Engineering Attacks

-Social engineering attacks use psychological manipulation to fool victims into revealing sensitive information, allowing access, or doing activities that jeopardize security.
-These attacks use feelings like fear and urgency to get you to react.
+Social engineering attacks use mental manipulation to fool victims into revealing touchy records, permitting access, or doing activities that jeopardize security. those attacks use feelings like worry and urgency to get you to react.

 # Common types of social engineering attacks include
 ## Phishing